 • While framing the policy, the government needs to appreciate that cross border e-commerce involves a totally different business model and needs a unique ecosystem to successfully operate.

-• Completeness of transaction and the hassles with product returns are two critical areas that need to be considered while framing the policy for this business.
+• Completeness of transaction and the hassles with product returns are two critical areas that need to be considered while framing the policy for

 E-commerce is truly changing the nature of business around the world.
 Global e-commerce sales grew by 13% in 2017 to reach US$ 29 trillion according to UNCTAD, with the number of shoppers at 1.3 billion.
 Notably, the share of internet buyers purchasing goods and services from overseas vendors increased from 15% in 2015 to 21% in 2017, taking cross border B2C sales to US$ 412 billion.

 Regular discussions have taken place on the potential of e-commerce for promotion of exports from India as well, especially with an export potential of US$ 302 billion from MSME products across 93 product categories and 159 countries.
 Recent media reports suggest that the Ministry of Commerce & Industry is looking to frame a policy for the same.